 This active breed is a light medium-sized soft-feather breed, mainly grey with a salmon coloured breast and a small crest.

-These less common breeds could also be worth considering:
+Less common breeds that could also be worth considering:

 As well as being very attractive, the Ancona was once considered an excellent utility bird and is a productive layer of large, white eggs.
 Hardy and active, this breed is well-suited to free-range.